– A Pseudo-Ottoman Blog: Occasional Musings –

 5pm, barring major power outages or other disruptions.
 It does not escape our attention that storms of this size and character will be the new normal on a warmer planet.
 We are more committed than ever to continuing our campaign to stop Keystone XL and the tar sands development, and we will be back in action Monday, [29 August 2011]’.[4]

-[1] “Alternative Sources of Energy: Tar Sands in Canada” A Pseudo-Ottoman Blog (25 December 2010). http://sitanbul.wordpress.com/2010/12/25/alternative-sources-of-energy-tar-sands-in-canada/.
+[1] “Alternative Sources of Energy: Tar Sands in Canada” A Pseudo-Ottoman Blog (25 December 2010). https://sitanbul.wordpress.com/2010/12/25/alternative-sources-of-energy-tar-sands-in-canada/.

 [2] Jennifer Peltz and Michael Biesecker, “Irene loses some strength off NC, still dangerous” AP (27 August 2011). http://news.yahoo.com/irene-loses-strength-off-nc-still-dangerous-072717354.html.